HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

 Cardano does however allow creating Turing complete lock scripts called *validators*.
 This means that the unlock logic can be part of the validator, and can be triggered depending on which redeemer arguments are passed in when spending UTXOs.

 Pre-creating and signing all possible transactions, though offering better privacy, is inconvenient.
-It much easier to use Cardano's EUTXO model, which allows Alice to send the tokens directly to an appropriate validator.
+It is much easier to use Cardano's EUTXO model, which allows Alice to send the tokens directly to an appropriate validator.

 That validator then uses the following rules to validate the redeeming transaction:

    - If less than one year has passed, the transaction must be signed by both Alice and Charlie (Alice can send the tokens wherever she wants)
    - If more than one year has passed, the transaction must be signed by Bob (he can send the tokens wherever he wants)

-Like the Ethereum vesting contract, the state doesn't change during the execution of the contact, and can be set using constant global parameters:
+The Helios implementation of the basic vesting contract:

 ```helios
 spending vesting